nsdsahil/ElectroMart/README.md

 ## Installation

-To run Sears locally, follow these steps:
+To run ElectroMart locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/sears.git`
+1. Clone this repository: `git clone https://github.com/yourusername/ElectroMart.git`
-2. Navigate to the project directory: `cd sears`
+2. Navigate to the project directory: `cd ElectroMart`
 3. Install dependencies for the server: `npm install`
 4. Navigate to the client directory: `cd client`
 5. Install dependencies for the client: `npm install`
 6. Return to the root directory: `cd ..`
 7. Start the server: `npm run server`
-8. Start the client: `npm run client`
+8. Start the client: `npm run dev`

 ## Usage

-- Visit the deployed site at [www.sears.com](https://www.sears.com)
+- Visit the deployed site at [www.ElectroMart.com](https://electro-mart-lime.vercel.app/)
 - Sign up for an account or log in if you're an existing user.
 - Browse through the wide range of products available.
 - Add products to your cart and proceed to checkout.